ZZanetti/Atari_RL_Agent/README.md

-# Atari_RL_Agent
+# Intelligent Agent Atari
-Training an agent to outperform random action selection on Atari Games using PyTorch and OpenAI Gym.
+Training an agent to outperform random action selection on Atari Games using a DDQN implemented in PyTorch and OpenAI Gym.

 The full notebook with output is hosted here: https://zzanetti.github.io/IntelligentAgentAtari/